 2. Who Needs FoodSafe Level 1?Anyone seeking employment in Food-service, hospitality, and care-giving industries.
 Most employers in these fields strongly prefer that any new staff have FoodSafe Certification, and many employers require all their staff be FoodSafe Certified.
 Required by law.
 Provincial law requires that wherever food or beverages are served in B.C., the manager must be FoodSafe Certified.
 If the manager is ever absent, at least one other person present must be FoodSafe Certified.
 Many employers require many or all of their staff to be FoodSafe Certified to ensure that this legal requirement is met, and their customers and businesses are protected from food poisoning.
 Anyone who prepares food.
 Many people take FoodSafe simply to ensure the safety of the food they serve in their own homes.
 Everyone wants to be sure that the food they prepare for themselves, their friends, or their family, is safe to eat.
 Go to top

 3. Is FoodSafe difficult?Not very difficult, and we help make it easy.
 Approximately 95% of students taking Foodsafe with us successfully pass the course on their first try.
-All our instructors understand that each class consists of students with a wide range of ages, experience, ability and English skills.
-Many of our students have not been in a classroom for many years, and the vast majority are extremely pleased at how well they do.
-Those who do not pass are given a second chance to take the test at a later date for no extra charge.
-The majority of students taking the test for the second time pass.
+Our instructors understand that each class consists of students with a wide range of ages, experience, ability and English skills.
+Many of our students have not been in a classroom for many years, and the vast majority are pleasantly surprised at how well they do.
 If a student has difficulty passing the Foodsafe course, the reason is usually limited English Language skills.
 If English is limited, see “What if English is not my first language?”.
 Go to top

-4. Does FoodSafe Level 1 have an exam?The last hour of the day is a 55 question multiple-choice test.
+4. Does FoodSafe Level 1 have an exam?The last hour of the day is a 50 question multiple-choice test.
 Students need 70% to pass.
 Approximately 95% of students taking Foodsafe with us successfully pass the course on their first try.
-Those who do not pass are given a second chance to take the test at a later date for no extra charge.
-The majority of students taking the test for the second time pass.
-The multiple-choice test is available in Arabic, Chinese, Farsi, French, Japanese, Korean, Punjabi, Spanish, Tagalog, and Vietnamese for those more able to read in those languages (see “What if English is not my first language?”)
+The multiple-choice test is available in English, Arabic, Chinese, Farsi, French, Japanese, Korean, Punjabi, Spanish, Tagalog, and Vietnamese for those more able to read in those languages (see “What if English is not my first language?”).
 Go to top

 5. Do I receive my certificate the same day?Yes.
 We mark your exam as soon as you are finished and (upon successful completion) issue a temporary certificate before you leave.
 This temporary certificate serves to prove that you are FoodSafe Certified until the official certificate arrives by mail.
 Go to top